hoangcuong2011/Good-Papers/README.md

 This is no doubt a very cool work, and I was wondering how to apply the model to NLP applications as well!
 Finally, combining the model with VAE, GAN and autoagressive models could be a promising direction (see https://www.cs.toronto.edu/~duvenaud/courses/csc2541/slides/lec3-autoregressive.pdf)

+- Wasserstein GAN: It is hard to write a short summary for such a great work!
+Some good references are here http://www.alexirpan.com/2017/02/22/wasserstein-gan.html and here https://vincentherrmann.github.io/blog/wasserstein/